mr-sven/x3d-rfm-esp32/X3D-Protocol.md

 * `0x11` - read multiple
 * `0x19` - write multiple

 At next the register address is followed.
-It is not clear if ther is any grouping, there are always two bytes and maybe some bitflags.
+It is not clear if there is any grouping, there are always two bytes and maybe some bitflags.

 Current known / seen registers:
 * `0x11 0x51` - Unknown